 You can approach the MOE Educational Psychologist or any private psychologist to assess your child for Pathlight School's suitability.
 When the diagnostic and psychogical assessment reports are ready, send in the complete set of application forms to Pathlight School, together with the necessary reports.

 The child can undergo a School Readiness Assessment with any psychologist.
 In this assessment, it will reflect the child's readiness to learn (anxiety management, self-modulation, motivation etc.), level of functional communication, work habits, cognitive and social skills.
 Recommendations will be done depending on the outcome of the assessment.

 This will largely depend on the availability of suitable places in Pathlight.
-However, there are other programmes in the ARC that can support an ASD child who is in mainstream to ensure a higher level of success.
+However, there are other programmes in the ARC that can support a child on the autism spectrum who is in mainstream to ensure a higher level of success.

-A spectrum of services ranging from primary to secondary school and young adults levels is provided at ARC to support ASD children in mainstream schools.
+A spectrum of services ranging from primary to secondary school and young adults levels is provided at ARC to support children on the autism spectrum in mainstream schools.
 For more information, please refer to our website: http://www.autism.org.sg.

 Questions on Curriculum